WORKSHOP

 G10:

-G10 is a high-pressure fiberglass laminate composite material created by stacking multiple layers of glass cloth, soaked in epoxy resin, and by compressing the resulting material under heat until the epoxy cures.
+G10 is a high-pressure fiberglass laminate composite created by stacking multiple layers of glass cloth soaked in epoxy resin.
+It is the toughest of the glass fiber laminates, favored for its extremely high strength and dimensional stability.

 Fiberglass Reinforced Nylon: